Academic Challenges

 Speaking Challenge

 This challenge requires students who wish to nominate themselves for School Representative or Faction Captain to write a speech and then present their speech at a special assembly to the Year 5 and 6 students.
-The audience then votes for the students they believe will represent the school effectively throughout the year.
+The audience and staff then votes for the students they believe will represent the school effectively throughout the year.

 Mathematics Challenge

-Set by Mrs Suckling, this challenge sees the students faced with a collection of math problems.
+This challenge sees the students faced with a collection of math problems.
 Students are required to solve as many of the problems as they can, demonstrating their thinking by showing their working out.

 Art Challenge

-The Art Challenge, set by Mrs Ramsay, encourages students to create an artwork using skills and techniques learnt in art classes.
+The Art Challenge encourages students to create an artwork using skills and techniques learnt in art classes.
 Previous challenges have included students creating a self-portrait; and creating an artwork that demonstrates the student journey through school.

 Music Challenge